USA

 In box

-- Additional handle.
-The puncher has an additional front handle, usually located at the base of the cartridge.
+Additional handle.
+The presence of an additional front handle on the hammer drill, usually located at the base of the chuck.
 This handle can be non-removable or removable, rigidly fixed or movable.
-Holding with two hands for two handles is much more convenient than for one and the body, because. allows you to optimally distribute the load on the hands; this is especially important for long-term work and the processing of "heavy" materials.
+Holding two handles with two hands is much more convenient than holding one and the body, as it allows for optimal distribution of the load on the hands; this is especially important during long-term work and processing of “heavy” materials.

-- Depth stop.
-A device that allows you to make recesses of a strictly defined depth at once, without constant measurements and without the risk of drilling deeper than necessary.
-It usually looks like a rod attached to the body of the puncher parallel to the working tool.
-In use, this rod extends to such a length that when the desired depth is reached, it rests on the surface of the material being processed, preventing the drill from moving further.
+Depth gauge.
+A device that allows you to make holes of a strictly defined depth in one go, without constant measurements and without the risk of drilling deeper than necessary.
+Usually looks like a rod fixed to the body of the hammer drill parallel to the working tool.
+When used, this rod extends to such a length that when the desired depth is reached, it rests against the surface of the material being processed, preventing the drill from moving further.

-- Chisel.
-Complete nozzle for impact work with a perforator in the manner of chasing, leveling hard surfaces, beating tiles, bricks, concrete, etc. For different tasks, various types of chisels are produced - flat, spade, groove, crushing peaks with a sharp tip.
+Chisel.
+Complete attachment for impact work with a hammer drill in the manner of chasing, leveling hard surfaces, chipping tiles, bricks, concrete, etc. Different types of chisels are produced for different tasks — flat, blade, groove, crushing peaks with a sharp tip.

 Proton PE-1250 often compared